Jeff’s new novel, The Greatest Band that Never Was is now available on Amazon.

-I first heard a piece of music this week that touched me very deeply, Brian Wilson’s ‘Surfer Girl’, as performed solo by Paul Simon in “An All-Star Tribute to Brian Wilson” from 2001.
+I heard a piece of music this week that touched me very deeply, Brian Wilson’s ‘Surfer Girl’, as performed live here solo by Paul Simon in 2001.

 I’m guessing we all pretty much agree that the original ‘Surfer Girl’ is a pretty schlocky song.
 The lyrics couldn’t be more callow.
 The melody and vocal harmonies are Brian Wilson clawing his way out of the gooey larva of his California pubescence.

-It even takes a back seat to ‘In My Room’, the other slow song from the Beach Boys’ third album (1963).
+Even ‘In My Room’, the other slow song from the Brian’s teens, takes a back seat to it.
 And we all know what happens in the back seat of a Little Deuce Coupe.

 Brian on the genesis of ‘Surfer Girl’: “Back in 1961, I’d never written a song in my life.
 I was nineteen years old.
 And I put myself to the test in my car one day.
 I was actually driving to a hot dog stand, and I actually created a melody in my head without being able to hear it on a piano.
 I sang it to myself; I didn’t even sing it out loud in the car.
 When I got home that day, I finished the song, wrote the bridge, put the harmonies together and called it ‘Surfer Girl’.”